deanapeterson/essential-angular-models/README.md

 	* Problem - overloaded controllers
 	* Problem - lack of consistency
 	* cohesive reliable patterns
+	* Lots of angular training and talks about models usually push a library
+	*
 	I miss backbone

 ### What this is
 	a collection of patterns I have found useful

 ### What this is not